beryllium-org/OS/README.md

 # ljinux
-A "linux" written in 🅱️ython, for the pi pico.
+A "linux" written in python, for the pi pico.

-Disclaimer:
+Important note:

 Do not take this project seriously.
-Code contains UwU's and Awooo's.
-I know it's not a linux, or an os, or anything in that regard, but.. making it look like one, makes it funnier.
+I know it's not a linux, or an os, or anything in that regard, but here we are.

-Also, it's wip.
+Also, it's quality is alpha-stage at best.

 <h3>Anyways, since you are still reading let's start with the basics.</h3>
 It runs on the rpi pico, circuitpython.
 As for the display I use a SSD1306 over I2C, it's optional tho.
+You can attach an rtc, I used a ds1302.
+If you don't attach one, expect borked timestamps, nothing else.
+It expects to find a /ljinux folder which uses as it's root.
+It can be on the built in fs, or an sd card, more details at Configuration.

 It's basics:
-there are no basics, this project is a dumpster fire.

 It's shell which is named <b>based</b>, is the only programming language it has.
 You can execute commands over serial to it, or by feeding them from a Init.lja